rxcomm/encoDHer/README.md

     mixmaster -c 1 < message.asc

 where message.asc contains the encrypted message and plaintext headers.
-Note that you must have the mixmaster https://github.com/crooks/mixmasterpackage installed and stats updated for this to work.
+Note that you must have the mixmaster https://github.com/crooks/mixmaster package installed and stats updated for this to work.
 Most linux flavors have this package available.